mojaveazure/exdata/README.md

 #### Document Code for Generating Datasets

-Documenting how a dataset was generated increases reproducibility.In addition, documentation for dataset generation can serve as a template forpeople to create their own datasets in a similar structure, serving as a wayto bootstrap new analyses.
-R packages often use the data-raw directory tocreate datasets, but do not have an easy mechanism for importing those creationsteps into dataset documentation. exdata provides a new roxygen2 tag toautomatically copy over the dataset generation code from the scripts thatcreate the dataset into the documentation for the dataset.
+Documenting how a dataset was generated increases reproducibility.
+In addition, documentation for dataset generation can serve as a template for people to create their own datasets in a similar structure, serving as a way to bootstrap new analyses.
+R packages often use the data-raw directory to create datasets, but do not have an easy mechanism for importing those creation steps into dataset documentation. {exdata}
+provides a new roxygen2 tag to automatically copy over the dataset generation code from the scripts that create the dataset into the documentation for the dataset.

 ## Installation